macro187/verbot/readme.md

     Display usage information

 check
-	Check basic assumptions about the repsitory required for verbot to operate.
+	Check basic assumptions about the local repsitory required for verbot to operate.

 	Specifically:
 		There is at least one place in the repository to record the current version.

 		Different versions are not recorded in different places.

+check-remote
+	Check basic assumptions about the remote repsitory required for verbot to operate.

+	Specifically:
+		There are no remote release tags that differ from the local equivalent.

 get
     Get the current version number